nextcloud/gallery/README.md

 * Mobile: Safari, Chrome on Android 5+ and iOS 8.x, BlackBerry 10, Firefox

 #### Partially supported
+May not look as nice, but should work

 * Desktop: Internet Explorer 11+
 * Mobile: Opera, Chrome on Android 4